as a Home Assistant dashboard panel.

 HELP NEEDED

-I dumped the original Android-x86 firmware from flash, but it failed to boot after I wrote it back in, and the /data partition was encrypted and I couldn't find a way to decrypt it.
+I dumped the original Android-x86 firmware from flash, but it failed to boot after I wrote it back in.

 TODO list